compulim/react-chain-of-responsibility/README.md

 ## Advanced usage

-### Registering component using functional pattern
+### Registering component via functional programming

 The `asMiddleware()` is a helper function to turn a React component into a middleware for simpler registration.
 As it operates in render-time, there are disadvantages.
 For example, a VDOM node is always required.